forcedotcom/salesforcedx-vscode/docs/_articles/en/einstein/einstein-setup.md

 An Admin can enable Einstein for Developers in a supported Salesforce org by following the given steps.

 1. From Setup, enter Einstein for Developers in the Quick Find box, then select Einstein for Developers.
-If you don’t see Einstein for Developers as an option under Setup in your Developer Edition org, it was likely created before Einstein for Developers was introduced and doesn’t have the correct permissions.
+   - If you don’t see Einstein for Developers as an option under Setup in your Developer Edition org, it was likely created before Einstein for Developers was introduced and doesn’t have the correct permissions.
 To continue, create another Developer Edition org.
-2. Enable Einstein for Developers, and then review and accept the license agreement.
+2. Toggle Enable Einstein for Developers.

+**Important**: We encourage you to thoroughly review the license agreement and review all terms and conditions.
+Then accept to enable Einstein for Developers.

-Einstein for Developers(beta) is activated in the org and all the users in the org have access to the feature.
+Einstein for Developers is activated in the org.
+All the users in the org have access to the feature.

 ### Add Users to the Org